Significant or Insignificant, That is the Question

 - the number of participants affected relative to the total number of participants in the plan;

-- the number of participants affected affected relative to the number of participants who could have been affected by the failure;
+- the number of participants affected by the failure relative to the number of participants who could have been;

 - whether correction was made within a reasonable time after discovery of the failure; and,

-EPCRS indicates that no single one of these factors is determinative, so that means we have to look at all of these in totality when doing our analysis.
+EPCRS indicates that no single one of these factors is outranks any of the others, so that means we have to look at all of them in totality when doing our analysis.
 It should also be noted that the factors are not meant to preclude smaller companies from being eligible to use SCP.
 For example, if a company has only four participants in its 401(k) plan and makes a mistake involving one of them, that is 25% of the total participants.
 If the company has 100 participants, it only amounts to 1%.
 As long as all other factors are constant, the failure at the 4-person company is not considered more significant just because the percentage is larger.

 The IRS does not give us thresholds for these factors, but they do provide a number of examples that can help make sense of some of these concepts.
 Here are two of them: